TheMohdSuhail/ReactLearning/learn/Notes.md

 when the data changes.
 Like most problems in React, there are multiple ways to solve it.
 One of the most elegant and reusable is to create a custom Hook.

+# Creating a Custom Token Hook

+A custom Hook is a function that wraps custom logic.
+A custom Hook usually wraps one or more built-in React Hooks along with custom implementations.
+The primary advantage of a custom Hook is that you can remove the implementation logic from the component and you can reuse it across multiple components
+By convention, custom Hooks start with the keyword use* .

+You now have a custom Hook to store your token in sessionStorage .
+Now you can refresh your page and the user will remain logged in.
+But if you try to open the application in another tab, the user will be logged out. sessionS torage belongs only to the specific window session.
+Any data will not be available in a new tab and will be lost when the active tab is closed.
+If you want to save the token across tabs, you’ll need to convert to localStorage .